 - Engineer to prove that something can be done.

 - Design to fold that idea into a consistent user experience.

 - Engineer to fill out the technical borders of the design

 - Ask if the design matches the purpose of the engineering product

 So much time and effort is spent backtracking through product development because we didn’t establish clear boundaries at the start of creating something.
 We often think of things in too big of terms when pushing for something.
-I’ve increasingly been finding myself hamstrung by the thought of “What about that?
-Doesn’t this need to be made better since I’m in here?”

 Finally, we have Support.
-Good ole’ Support.
+The marathoners of Engineering.

 Support requires continuous endurance of empathy and confidence in a product.
 It ultimately is the best way to funnel feedback into Engineering and Design around what’s going on with a product.
 If neither listen to what Support folks are walking through with customers, a product’s relevance and focus will quickly fade.

 It’s really easy to look at support as _only_a means of satisfying customers or end users.
 However, you can only tell people what they want to hear for a short period of time before they expect a product to change or get better.
 Yet, when you leverage Support as a means of Engineering of product, its life can be extended greatly.